 Taking each of these things into account is absolutely essential.
 There’s no question about it.
 But here’s the bottom line: if your email bounce rate is high, none of the above matters.
-You’ve got to ensure that your emails are being delivered first and foremost.
+First and foremost, you’ve got to ensure that your emails are being delivered.

 Without proper delivery (and the accompanying low bounce rates), no one will ever see that amazing copy you’ve written.
 And, perhaps even more importantly, consistently high bounce rates can get your IP blacklisted.
 When that happens, your open rates will plummet.

 Never fear, though: we have three tips that, when taken together, will dramatically reduce your email bounce rate.

 Hard vs. soft email bounce rate

 Before addressing any issues that may be causing a higher than average email bounce rate, it’s important to understand what a “bounce” actually is.

 When it comes to email marketing, we need to distinguish between so-called hard bounces as opposed to soft bounces.